torvalds/linux/Documentation/teaching/labs/kernel_modules.rst

   $ make build
   $ make copy

-The these commands will build and copy all the modules in the current lab skeleton.
+These commands will build and copy all the modules in the current lab skeleton.

 .. warning::